Danish11400/learning-html-css/readme.md

 ## z-index
 - z-index applies on that element that is been positioning anything except "static" z- index is a number that tells which thing comes over on what thing
-- i mean the element have more z-inde comes over the element have less z-index eg.
+- i mean the element have more z-index comes over the element have less z-index eg.
 ```
 p{
     border: 1px solid black;